alexandratre1/Bebidas-Fermentadas/README.md

 ## 5. Taxonomic Classification of MAGs
 Taxonomic classification of MAGs using GTDB-Tk.

+## 6. Functional annotation
+Decodes the metabolic potential of the high-quality MAGs.
+Using eggNOG-mapper, proteins predicted from your genomes are annotated to identify specific metabolic pathways and determine what functions each microbe is performing in the beverage ecosystem.

 # 📊 R Analysis and Data Visualization
 The R scripts located in scripts_R/
 Microbial community composition, diversity, and functional profiles of fermented beverage samples were analyzed using R and multiple bioinformatic tools.